-Your search could start as simply as typing in your ZIP code to generate a list of counselors in your area.
+Your search could start simply by typing in your ZIP code to generate a list of counselors in your area.
 You may also be able to search for specialists, like marriage and family counselors or therapists who focus on drug and alcohol use.

 Some of the most commonly used online search tools include:

-If you’re looking for a therapist to help with a specific mental health issue, you might find local therapists through a national association, network, or helpline.
+If you’re looking for a therapist to help with a specific mental health condition, you might find local therapists through a national association, network, or helpline.

 Here are a few examples of organizations that offer search tools to help you find a specialized therapist near you:

 - National Alliance for Eating Disorders

 Additionally, many workplace organizations and trade unions have resources to help you identify professionals who can assist with mental health needs.